-A wide range of agricultural residues, all dry wastes, for example, straw, husk, dry leaves of crops and trees, stalks, vegetable wastes, weeds etc can be converted into vermicompost.
+A wide range of agricultural residues, all dry wastes, for example, straw, husk, yard wastes, stalks, vegetable wastes, weeds etc. can be used as vermicompost feedstock.
 In addition, animal manures, dairy and poultry wastes, food industry wastes, municipal solid wastes, biogas sludge and bagasse from sugarcane factories also serve as good raw materials for vermicomposting.

 - Essential Guidelines for Choosing Eco-Friendly Home Appliances - June 1, 2023

 - 11 Best Ways to Take Family Pictures - June 1, 2023